Big Electronic Human-Energized Machine… Only Too Heavy (1989-1992)

 I added a kayak to the Mothership, and hit the water whenever I could while visions of the future Microship began to take shape.
 The more I talked about the bike, the more I thought about the boat.
 All I needed was a lab near water, a quest that merged with the rambling open-ended speaking tour that consumed much of 1992-3.

-The story above contains embedded links to a lot of material, but there is much more in these archives.
+The story above contains embedded links to a lot of material, but there is much more in these archives including the set of 18 Notes from the Bikelab.
 Here is all the BEHEMOTH Media Coverage, along with a list of speaking engagements.
 Many years later, I donated the bike to the Computer History Museum where it is now on permanent display, and one of my most energetic and detailed talks was this one at Quantum (with the bike on stage and a lively audience of engineers).
+My talk at BBN in 1992 was also very techie and playful.

 Next… A Decade of Microship Development (1993-2002)